Migrate servers running Windows Server 2008 to Azure

 Run a failover for the machines you want to migrate.

-In Replicated items, right-click the VM > Complete Migration.
+In Replicated items, right-click the server > Complete Migration.
 This does the following:

-- Finishes the migration process, stops replication for the AWS VM, and stops Site Recovery billing for the VM.
+- Finishes the migration process, stops replication for the server, and stops Site Recovery billing for the serve.

 - This step cleans up the replication data.
 It doesn't delete the migrated VMs.

-Don't cancel a failover in progress: VM replication is stopped before failover starts.
-If you cancel a failover in progress, failover stops, but the VM won't replicate again.
+Don't cancel a failover in progress: Server replication is stopped before failover starts.
+If you cancel a failover in progress, failover stops, but the server won't continue to replicate.